By Ryan Windt | Head of Growth Marketing | Updated June 2026

 If you have spent any time shopping for cyber insurance, you have probably noticed that the carrier names on quotes are not the household names you see on your auto or homeowners policy.
 The cyber insurance market is dominated by a group of relatively young, technology-focused carriers and managing general agents that built their underwriting models around data and active risk monitoring rather than traditional actuarial tables.

-This guide breaks down the leading cyber insurance markets, what each does well, where each has limitations, and how to think about the choice for your specific situation.
+This guide breaks down the leading cyber insurance markets, what each does well, where each has limitations, how they compare head-to-head for the matchups buyers ask about most, and how to think about the choice for your specific situation.
+SeedPod Cyber works with all of these markets, so these assessments reflect what we actually see across submissions and placements, not marketing copy.

 A Note Before You Start Comparing